cyverse-archive/boxy/README.md

 The structure of a directory entry and a file entry are both maps with nearly the same keys.
 A file entry has one additional key, :content, that holds the textual contents of the file.
-The remaining keys, common to both, are as follows.  :type identifies whether the entry is a directory entry (:dir) or a file entry (:file).  :acl provides the ACL for the entry.
+The remaining keys, common to both, are as follows.  :type identifies whether the entry is a normal directory entry (:normal-dir), a linked directory (:linked-dir), or a file (:file).  :acl provides the ACL for the entry.
 Finally, :avus provides the AVU metadata associated with the entry.

+    {:type :normal-dir
+     :acl  {acl-entry}
+     :avus {avus-entry}}

-    {:type :dir
+    {:type :linked-dir
      :acl  {acl-entry}
      :avus {avus-entry}}